-Original Wisdom is a USA based company specialising in Tracker Mentoring and Study Abroad educational programs in ecology and culture.
+Original Wisdom specializes in Tracker Mentoring and Study Abroad educational programs in ecology and culture.
 We develop for-credit courses for universities, colleges, and high schools.
-We also develop courses for wilderness schools and intrepid adventurers.
+We also develop courses for trackers, wilderness schools and intrepid adventurers.

 These courses range from pre-departure on-line curriculum through in-the-field program content.
+On-line course content is designed with the visiting course leader or professor to their course goals, objectives, and duration, and field programs typically last 14-21 days.
+Custom or specialist content field programs may be shorter.
 Many of these programs are co-run with our highly-respected provider-on-the-ground, Nature Guide Training, in South Africa.

 Kersey Lawrence, of Original Wisdom, and Nature Guide Training have been working together since 2008, and have developed quality programs for hundreds of students from the University of Connecticut, Western Kentucky University, Johnson and Wales University (4 campuses: Rhode Island, Colorado, Florida, and North Carolina), Hopkinton High School (NH), Bow High School (NH), Christ School (NC), New Albany High School (OH), Bolton High School (CT), and White Pine Programs (ME), among others.
 Please contact us for references.
 We run these programs in South Africa, Botswana, Tanzania, and the USA, and we are currently developing programs in Rwanda, Kenya, Ethiopia, India, and Europe.